Sn3akySqu1d/Envirotector/Journal.md

 # After finishing

 I decided I will also solder a 3.7V lipo to the XIAO so it can be portable and added an auto-sleep feature to the screen aswell as a keychain hole.
 You can wake the screen by pushing in the rotary encoder.
 I updated the BMP180 footprint and the case to accomadate the breakoutboard rather than just the small component.
+I also did the same with the microSD card reader, changing it to the breakout board for ease of solderign and simplicity.
+I also made custom symbols and footprints for these based on the datasheets.

 Summary dates and times:
 2/7 2 hours